Forum – Basque Circular Summit

 (300 pax)

-Artificial intelligence (AI) is at the heart of the technologies that have led to the so-called "fourth industrial revolution".
-AI can complement people's skills and expand their capabilities.
-Combining AI with the other necessary major revolution, the circular economy, can accelerate the necessary change.
 Improving knowledge on how to use AI to stimulate a circular economy will be essential to identify applications in areas such as circular design, operation of circular business models and optimisation of circular infrastructure.
 Ultimately, AI can be used in the complex task of redesigning entire networks and systems, such as new supply chains or optimising the global reverse logistics infrastructure.

-Eco-innovation in materials efficiency (S3-4)
+Eco-innovation in materials efficiency (PS3-4)

 4th April 2025